signals header

 VISION AND TOUCH

 Robotic manipulation has historically relied on vision systems driven by vision technology.
 However, vision processing is computationally intensive and requires significant computer power to process visual data.
-It’s effective for many tasks, but these systems often fall short when robots need to interact with objects that are small, deformable, or hidden from view.
+It’s effective for many tasks, but these systems may fall short when robots need to interact with objects that are small, deformable, or hidden from view.

 To overcome these limitations, Analog Devices, Inc. (ADI) is pioneering a multimodal tactile sensing prototype that brings complementary physical insights into the manipulation loop.